yugabyte/yugabyte-db/docs/content/preview/architecture/key-concepts.md

 ## Tablet leader

 In a cluster, each [tablet](#tablet) is replicated as per the [replication factor](#replication-factor-rf) for high availability.
 Amongst these tablet replicas one tablet is elected as the leader and is responsible for handling writes and consistent reads.
-The other replicas as termed followers.
+The other replicas are called followers.

 ## Tablet splitting